 History of the La Crescent Food Shelf

-Our first food shelf was started by a La Crescent couple in the early 70’s as an effort to meet the needs of persons that had a limited ability to provide for their daily nutritional needs.
+Our first food shelf was started by a La Crescent couple in the early 1970s as an effort to meet the needs of people that had a limited ability to provide for their daily nutritional needs.
 The couple worked from their home distributing food to people that would stop by.
 Finally it became too much for the couple to handle and so the local clergy decided to move the shelf to the local City Water Works where there was a storage shed.
 This arrangement lasted for only a brief period of time due to the difficulty of managing distribution from that location.
-The food shelf was moved to Prince of Peace Church in the ‘80s.
+The food shelf was moved to Prince of Peace Church in the 1980s.

 With a few food drives and the support of businesses, the La Crescent Food Shelf was able to meet the basic needs of those that used it.
-People are able to use our shelf once a month and receive nutritionally balanced bags of food and at times some extras such as fresh produce from our community garden, farmers market and neighbors.
+People were able to use our shelf once a month and receive nutritionally balanced bags of food and at times some extras such as fresh produce from our community garden, farmers market and neighbors.

 Volunteers began to label shelves and read codes to determine the age of the cans before the food was distributed.
-The volunteers packed the number of bags according to the size of the family being served and an effort was made to meet nutritional guide lines.
+The volunteers packed the number of bags according to the size of the family being served and an effort was made to meet nutritional guidelines.
 Accessories such as soaps, shampoo, toothpaste and toothbrushes, Kleenex and toilet paper were also made available.